peakphp/docs/docs/components/di.md

 ### How method create() work
 The method create() will help you to instantiate objects.
 It is important to understand that enabling/disabling autowiring affect how this method create objects.
-Autowiring is enabled by default.
-To change this, use ```disableAutowiring()```.
+AutoWiring is enabled by default.
+To change this, use ```disableAutoWiring()```.

 Under the hood, ```create()``` go through those steps in order:

-When Autowiring is enabled :
+When AutoWiring is enabled :
  - Check constructor type-hinted argument(s) using Reflection
  - Check for $explicit definition(s) to overload/guide the resolver
  - If no $explicit, look for a stored instance in the container, or instantiate a new one

-When Autowiring is disabled:
+When AutoWiring is disabled:
  - Check for $explicit definition(s) to overload/guide the resolver.
  - If no $explicit, look for a matching definition and resolve it.